xiangzhennan/shitcode-web/portfolio/UX/README.md

 <img src="img/question7.png" width="700" />

-The final version is show as below which has much more details and polished UI design.
+The final version is shown as below which has much more details and polished UI design.

 <img src="img/question8.png" width="700" />

 The player could also click the specific question number on the navigation bar to skip some questions but answer a particular one first.
 The player has complete freedom to choose which question to answer first.
-The grey icons on the navigation bar in the following picture indicate unanswered questions.
+The dark grey icons on the navigation bar in the following picture indicate the unanswered questions.

 <img src="img/question9.png" width="700" />